KauanNogueira/KauanNogueira/README.md

-## Olá, como vai?
+## How you doing?

-- ⚛️ Faço Física!
+- ⚛️ Into science
 - 👨‍💻 Python | Data-Analysis

 <div align="center">